kyorri/2023/smart-home-application/README.md

 TODO - remaining for this HW
 ---
 >- XML Reader/Writer for the app;
->- Text Reader/Writer;
 >- Repair the functionality of the app (i.e. the Read/Write from XML);
->- Rule of five for a class (possibly SensorReader getting the vector from a DeviceReader to supply to himself through a constructor);
+>- Rule of five for a class;

+>- ...
+Text Reader/Writer, and so on for other ways of serialization;